 The way in which you set up, access, and deploy your pipeline is slightly different depending on which inference mode you choose.
 See below for a comparison of functionality for each mode.

 Creating Your Pipeline

 Creating a real-time pipeline is overall very similar to creating a batch pipeline.
 One notable difference for Uplift involves how you specify the interventions whose impact your pipeline should consider.
 A Batch Uplift pipeline requires you to run a random A/B test with your interventions, and upload the results.
-A Real-Time Uplift pipeline, on the other hand, automates this A/B test via its explore/exploit functionality.
+A Real-Time Uplift pipeline, on the other hand, automates this A/B test via explore/exploit functionality.
 Instead, simply specify the events which represent a user receiving your treatment and control interventions.